-Included within the Council Meeting Packet is a copy of a Blight and Substandard Study prepared for the Central Nebraska Growth Foundation by Marvin Planning Consultants.
-This study pertains to 12,230 acres more or less of property at the former Cornhusker Army Ammunition Plant (CAAP) west of Grand Island located between Husker Highway and Airport Road and between of 60th Road and Schauppsville Road.
-Areas 20 and 22 that were previously declared blighted and substandard and are not included in the present study.
+The Central Nebraska Growth Foundation commissioned a Blight and Substandard Study for proposed Redevelopment Area 25 to be prepared by Marvin Planning Consultants.
+This study pertains to 12,230 acres, more or less, of property at the former Cornhusker Army Ammunition Plant (CAAP) west of Grand Island located between Husker Highway and Airport Road and between 60th Road and Schauppsville Road.
+Areas 20 and 22 within the plant boundaries were previously declared blighted and substandard and are not included in the present study.
 The study indicates that this property could be considered substandard and blighted.
+On June 27, 2017, Council referred the attached study to the Planning Commission for its review and recommendation.